scipy/scipy/doc/source/tutorial/index.rst

 processing toolbox contains more appropriate algorithms for finding the spline representation of an image.
-The two dimensional interpolation commands are intended for use when interpolating a two dimensional function as shown in the example that follows (See also Figure `4 <#fig-2d-interp>`__ ).
-This example uses the :obj:`mgrid` command in SciPy which is useful for defining a "mesh-grid "in many dimensions.
-(See also the :obj:`ogrid` command if the full-mesh is not needed).
-The number of output arguments and the number of dimensions of each argument is determined by the number of indexing objects passed in :obj:`mgrid`[].
+The two dimensional interpolation commands are intended for use when interpolating a two dimensional function as shown in the example that follows.
+This example uses the :obj:`mgrid <numpy.mgrid>` command in SciPy which is useful for defining a "mesh-grid "in many dimensions.
+(See also the :obj:`ogrid <numpy.ogrid>` command if the full-mesh is not needed).
+The number of output arguments and the number of dimensions of each argument is determined by the number of indexing objects passed in :obj:`mgrid <numpy.mgrid>`[].

-.. _`fig:2d_interp`:

 .. plot::